 Major adverse cardiac events (MACE) at 30 days was lower in DES compared with BMS (2.6% vs. 5.9%, p = 0.05), but not all-cause mortality (0.7% vs. 1.0%, p = 0.57) or MI (2.0% vs. 4.6%, p = 0.07).
 MACE at 1 year, the primary endpoint, was significantly lower in the DES arm compared with BMS (15.0% vs. 22.1%, relative risk 0.64, 95% confidence interval 0.44-0.94, p = 0.02), driven predominantly by a reduction in ischemia-driven target lesion revascularization (TLR) (6.8% vs. 13.1%, p = 0.01).
 No difference was noted in death (5.1% vs. 4.7%, p = 0.83), MI (4.2% vs. 6.0%, p = 0.27), or stent thrombosis (0.7% vs. 0.7%, p = 0.99).

-The results of the ISAR-CABG trial indicate that DES (first generation stents, PES and SES) are superior to BMS in reducing MACE at 1 year, mainly due to a reduction in ischemia-driven TLR, but not death, MI, or stent thrombosis.
+The results of the ISAR-CABG trial indicated that DES (first-generation stents, PES and SES) were superior to BMS in reducing MACE at 1 year, mainly due to a reduction in ischemia-driven TLR, but not death, MI, or stent thrombosis.
 These results are similar to those noted by the SOS trial, and parallel those noted in native coronary vessels.
-Long-term follow-up data are awaited.

 Mehilli J, Pache J, Abdel-Wahab M, et al. Drug-eluting versus bare-metal stents in saphenous vein graft lesions (ISAR-CABG): a randomised controlled superiority trial.
-Lancet 2011;Aug 28:[Epub ahead of print].
+Lancet 2011;378:1071-8.

 Presented by Dr. Julinda Mehilli at the ACC.11/i2 Summit, New Orleans, LA, April 4, 2011.

-Keywords: Risk, Myocardial Infarction, Follow-Up Studies, Angina, Stable, Coronary Restenosis, Drug-Eluting Stents, Sirolimus, Constriction, Pathologic, Stents, Paclitaxel, Embolic Protection Devices, Thrombosis, Saphenous Vein, Confidence Intervals, Diabetes Mellitus
+Keywords: Risk, Myocardial Infarction, Angina, Stable, Coronary Restenosis, Drug-Eluting Stents, Sirolimus, Constriction, Pathologic, Stents, Paclitaxel, Embolic Protection Devices, Thrombosis, Saphenous Vein, Diabetes Mellitus, Myocardial Revascularization, Percutaneous Coronary Intervention

 < Back to Listings